tkiansoon/coding-standards/coldfusion.md

 Duck Typing is when you use the return type or type of `any`.
 This is a useful technique when dealing with a dynamic language such as ColdFusion.
 This means that the argument or object returned can be ANYTHING, which then your caller needs to determine what to do with it and what it is based on pre-determined conventions.
 Usually you will need to document this in a `@return ` annotation within your function call to document the possibilities.

-A side effect of not using a strong type is a speed enhancement, since ColdFusion does not check the validity of the types.
-This side effect should not be used to get more performance, unless absolutely necessary.
 This dynamic nature of arguments and return types brings forth great power in a dynamic language, but it also opens holes for runtime exceptions.
 However, thanks to unit testing, these runtime exceptions should be minimized.
 So as a followup guideline to duck typing is that you must have unit tests for these components.

 **[[⬆]](#TOC)**